rotbrain-codes-badly/neocommunes/README.md

 # NeoCommunes

-NeoCommunes is a userscript that aims to hide Neocities' social-media features from the dashboard and site profiles.
+NeoCommunes is a userscript that aims to hide Neocities' social-media features from the interface.

 ## Features

 You can hide:
-* Number of likes (TO-DO)
+* Number of likes
-* Users who liked on hover (TO-DO)
+* Users who liked on hover
 * View count (TO-DO)
 * Follower count (TO-DO)
 * New followers (TO-DO